-What is Basal Body Temperature (BBT)?
+What Is Basal Body Temperature (BBT)?

 Basal body temperature (BBT) is the lowest body temperature that is attained in a 24-hour period.
 This would obviously be when you are at rest.
-A throrough pattern obtained by a few months reading of your BBT will give you a better picture of your ovulation period and timings.
+A thorough pattern obtained by a few months reading of your BBT will give you a better picture of your ovulation period and timings.

 BBT levels are known to hike slightly during ovulation.
 Therefore, recording your temperature over a period of time will show you a pattern and variations whenever they occur.
-This way, you will be able to keep track of your menstruation cycle which is very helpful especially if you are trying to get pregnant.
+This way, you will be able to keep track of your menstruation cycle which is very helpful if you are trying to get pregnant.

-How to track BBT?
+How to Track BBT?

 So, how do you measure basal body temperature?
 Let’s start with the basics first, by learning about the device used to measure it, which is a BBT thermometer.